andyfmiller/LtiSamples/README.md

 Samples
 =======

+All of these samples (except SimpleLti) are based on the Visual Studio C# ASP.NET Web Application template.

 Consumer
 --------
 Full blown LTI Tool Consumer with users, classes, and assignments.
 Supports Launch, Outcomes, and Content-Item Message.